To all you talented people out there,

 My own BIG slice of humble pie has taken the form of newfound self-awareness.
 For most of my life, I've realized I have lacked grace for my own humanity – and consequently, I have withheld that same grace towards the people I love the most.

-I took a personality test, The Enneagram, and learned I am a Type 3 - "The Achiever" and somehow, equally, a Type 2 - "The Helper".
+I took a personality test, The Enneagram, and learned I have some Type 3 - "The Achiever" tendencies and also, some Type 2 - "The Helper".
 It literally says in the description, "At a young age, they got the message they were not allowed to have feelings and be themselves: they must, in effect, be someone else to be accepted."
 It's humbling really, to read these descriptions and accept the new, not so appealing, self-awareness.

 I learned what is often true of ourselves, we unconsciously project on other people – that is what hurts the most.